About John Costello

 John is currently the Chairman of the Parole Board where he has earnestly set about endeavouring to improve procedures and efficiency.

 John graduated with a BCL law degree from University College Dublin.
 He qualified as a solicitor in 1977.
-John is currently completing an MA in Criminology.
+John completed an MA in Criminology in November 2017.

 “Dear John, I can’t thank you enough for looking after me so well.
 It was a lucky day when I met you – how many years ago?!
 Yours sincerely,”